docusign/developers-meetup-blr/01-Overview/Prerequisites.md

 - [ ] Step 5: Click on your **profile avatar** at the top-right corner.
 - [ ] Step 6: Select **My Apps & Keys**.
 - [ ] Step 7: Note down the **Account ID** is displayed on the left hand side of the page (8 digit number).
 - [ ] Step 8: Share **Account ID** with the Docusign workshop volunteers before the session begins.
-This allows the team to provision access and pre-configure the required templates and connectors for your account ahead of the workshop.
+This allows the team to provision access to view Agreement Desk and AI-AR feature in your developer account.

 ---